AgentsUnited/demonstrator/README.md

 * [**Docker**](https://www.docker.com/) (Should work with any current version of Docker, including Community for Windows)
     - Select Linux containers during installation
 * [**Java 8 JDK**](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (Update 211)
-    - Make sure you add Java to your Path environment variable.
+    - Make sure you add the Java bin folder to your PATH environment variable.
     - Make sure you set the JAVA_HOME environment variable.
 * [**Ant build system**](https://ant.apache.org/) (Latest version)
-    - Make sure you add Ant to your Path environment variable.
+    - Make sure you add the Ant bin folder to your PATH environment variable.
-    - Make sure you set the ANT_HOME environment variable
+    - Make sure you set the ANT_HOME environment variable.
 * [**Visual C++ Redistributable for Visual Studio**](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) (versions 2013 and/or 2015)
     - This is recommended for Unity, although your Windows installation may already have this
 * Approximately 10GB of disk space and at least 8GB RAM (recommended)